yungsinatra0/lboro-fyp/README.md

 # LBORO-FYP
-My Final Year Project for ITMB degree at Loughborough University
+My Computing Final Year Project for the ITMB course at Loughborough University

 ## Project Description
-Personal Health Record (PHR) System - A mobile-first web application that allows patients to store, access, and share their medical information with healthcare providers.
+Personal Health Record (PHR) System - A web application that allows patients to store, access, and share their medical information with healthcare providers.

 ### Features
-- User authentication with secure password hashing
+- User authentication with secure password hashing and session management
 - Medical history document upload and viewing
-- Lab results tracking with historical data visualization
+- Lab results tracking with historical data visualisation via table or graph
-- Vital signs monitoring
+- Vital signs monitoring (at the moment just manual) and visualisation
-- Medication tracking
-- Vaccination and allergy records
+- Vaccination, medication and allergy record management
-- Patient profile management
-- Secure sharing of medical records with healthcare providers via QR code or short link
+- Sharing of medical records with healthcare providers via short link

 ### Technologies Used
 - **Backend**: FastAPI with PostgreSQL